 Committees and Task Forces

 Want to get involved with NAON, but not sure where to start?
 Learn more about each of our committees and task forces by reading the descriptions below or contacting the committee chair.
 Once you’ve found the committee(s) you’d like to join, fill out a Willingness to Serve form.
+Please understand that submitting a volunteer interest form does not guarantee your immediate placement on a committee due to available opportunities.
+Positions will be filled based upon need and the interest and qualifications of volunteer candidates.
+You will be contacted by a representative of NAON when a volunteer position becomes available.

 Acquiring Interested Members Committee (AIM)